 As he or she progresses through Grades One through Eight, the Waldorf class teacher must determine not only what will be taught, but also how and when.
 The “block rotation” presented here, as well as the descriptions of the subjects to be taught and the week-by-week approach to this teaching, will hopefully inspire class teachers to develop their own modus operandi for this challenging task.

-Note: Elements of Grade Five, a CD-ROM with many images of student work from this grade, as well as a class play, may be purchased at the millennialchild.com Online CD Catalog.
+Note: Elements of Grade Five, a downloadable file with many images of student work from this grade, as well as a class play, may be purchased at http://millennialchild.com/catalog1.html

 FIFTH GRADE MAIN LESSON BLOCKS